Table of Contents

 5. Wappalyzer: Your Competitive Intelligence Agent

-Data Goldmine: Export reports showing market share of CMS/eCommerce tools by industry.
+Data Goldmine: Export reports that show the market share of each CMS/eCommerce tool in each industry.

 Install Wappalyzer →